 We can now better understand what Camille lacked – what she saw, and thus sought, in Stéphane: not indifference, but independence, which Stéphane seems to possess.
 He is fully independent – sans dependencies.
 What Camille may have missed then and there is that the emotional ideal of independence is indifference.
 Seeking independence prepares your heart for indifference.

-More importantly still, Camille believes Stéphane truly listens to, and sees, her.
-Like a blind hearing better, Stéphane’s frugal wording (which obviously amplifies the appeal of his enigma) seems to open space for better listening.
+More importantly, Camille believes Stéphane truly listens to and sees her.
+Like a blind person hearing better, Stéphane’s frugal wording (which obviously amplifies the appeal of his enigma) seems to open space for better listening.
 Camille, like most of us, craves that.

 In that short conversation, it’s subtly clear, an emotional chain-reaction commences in Camille’s heart.
 She looks at Stéphane and senses he gets her, calmly, pithily, and precisely.
 He keenly perceives the flaws of a violin, and the failings of humans – hers, and others.
 And he keenly understands what she lacks, while embodying that very same coveted quality: Independence.

-While enamored wholeheartedly of Stéphane, Camille is not that immature, nor certainly a damsel in distress awaiting her savior.
+While wholeheartedly enamored of Stéphane, Camille is not that immature, nor certainly a damsel in distress awaiting her savior.
 If anything, she might have a savior complex.
-She’s confident, or courageous, or reckless enough – or too much – to believe she can repair Stéphane’s heart as he repaired her violin.
-She sees his enigma not merely as a riddle to crack, but a crack to correct, a cold heart to thaw.
+She’s confident, courageous, or reckless enough—or too much—to believe she can repair Stéphane’s heart as he repaired her violin.
+She sees his enigma not merely as a riddle to crack but a crack to correct, a cold heart to thaw.

 Blinded